Readability Formulas

 Tip #13:

 Nominalizations are nouns derived from verbs.
 For example, “completion” comes from “complete,” “decision” from “decide,” and “failure” from “fail.”
 These nominalized forms can lead to overly abstract, passive, or wordy sentences.
-The key is to identify when a nominalization complicates a sentence unnecessarily and when it’s appropriate for the context.
+The key is to identify when a nominalization complicates a sentence and when it’s appropriate for the context.
 In some cases, using nominalized forms create a more formal or academic tone; however, opt for the verb form to make your writing more direct, dynamic, and concise.

 Always aim to write to express